ThatMattCat/havencore-edge/README.md

 Edge device code for the [HavenCore Project](https://github.com/ThatMattCat/havencore)

-Selene is the wake word (still needs Porcupine API Key/Account) Tested with Python 3.10.12 on Raspberry Pi 3 using ReSpeaker Mic Array and generic speaker connected straight to Pi
+'Hey Selene' is the wake trigger (still needs Porcupine API Key/Account)

+Tested with Python 3.10.12 on Raspberry Pi 3 using ReSpeaker Mic Array and generic speaker connected straight to Pi